 A trip with best friends is like a jackpot especially for girls, there is so much fun and adventure.
 While I always dreamed of a Zindagi Na Milegi Dobara kind of experience, I recently got a chance to visit the woods of Dhanualti and Kanatal with my best friends.
 While it is hard to put this wonderful experience to words yet we can go on and on about it.
 The lifetime experience that we had in our tent in the hamlet of Kanatal was mesmerizing.

 The constant rain, thunder, lightning, wind, hailstorm and the darkness of the night scared us sometimes but we were determined to stay there and fight our fears.
-For two days and one night we survived only on chips and Maggie and I cannot not mention that the Maggie in hills tastes the best.
+For two days and one night, we survived only on chips and Maggie and I can not mention that the Maggie in hills tastes the best.
 The trip gave us an opportunity to not only explore the mountains and forest but also our own selves.- Shivangi Pandey

 This was our first stop on our way to Dhanaulti when we couldn’t resist the beautiful view of the ranges and we got down to click some pictures.
 The roads looked good, awaiting for us to continue our journey and we needed a clear sky to observe the meteor shower.
 The chances looked slim as the sky was clouded.
 Nevertheless, we clicked a few pictures and continued on our way.
 Dhanaulti is a hill station 24 km (15 mi) from the popular hill station of Mussoorie, and 31 km (19 mi) from Chamba, as it is situated between the two.

 Located amidst thick Pine, Cedar, and Rhododendron forest, Dhanaulti has excellent weather round the year and offers great view of snow capped Himalayan peaks.
 Plus, warm peace and warmth of hospitable people welcomes you at Dhanolti that definitely adds to its charm.